-Where Communities becomes aware that a parent or family member they have been working with is going to apply for a Family Court parenting order:
+Where the Department becomes aware that a parent or family member they have been working with is going to apply for a Family Court parenting order:

 Child protection workers may need to share relevant information with the Family Court when we become aware that a parent or family member that we have had significant historical concerns is applying for a Family Court parenting order.